-Last night, as I led a group of students through yet another hot and humid Bikram Yoga class, I was amazed at the progress of the students before me.
+Last night, as I led a group of students through yet another yoga class, I was amazed at the progress of the students before me.
 Students that I had taught for years were doing things I had never witnessed them able to do before.
 And more than one student in that class were taking corrections where they were not open to correction in the past, but would simply plow through the posture without noticing they might be ready to hear and do more.

 It was a good night for this yoga teacher.
 I knew these students would get to where they were on the mat, but I didn’t know when, and I knew it wasn’t up for me to decide or to push them to this place.
 I gently prodded, or shone a light on where the next steps for them would be, but I practiced the patience I had learned on my own mat and allowed it to happen for them in their own time.

 A few months back I had a student come out of class and ask me why I had let another student, as they put it, “get away” with doing their postures as they had.
 First off, I asked why they were so concerned with the other’s practice?
 Only to have them reply that they knew they wouldn’t have gotten away with doing the postures that way in my class.

 “Yes, that’s right.
 But we have been working together a long time and I know that you are capable of more.
 It’s my job as your instructor, to hold you to that.
 The other student will get to your point eventually, but they are not there now.
 Now, they just need to show up, listen when they can, and do what they can.
 When they start to show they have more knowledge of the practice and of themselves, I will give them more to do, but until then, there is no point in possibly pushing them to the point where they don’t want to practice.”